ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/MDriz_markdown.md

 ### Instant Pot Advantages
 1. Food cooks significantly faster than a traditional slow cooker.
 2. Pressure-cooking function can create tender meats in minutes.

+#### Instant Pot Disadvantages
+* Higher upfront cost compared to a basic Crock-Pot.
+*  Users can have a steeper learning curve due to unfamiliarity with pressure cooking.